Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

 \subsubsection{The problem}

 When fitting the kinematics of multiple kinematics components with \ppxf, both for the stellar and gas emission components, it is often useful to be able to set constraints on some parameters as a function of other parameters.
-For example, when looking for spectra containing both narrow and broad gas emission lines to study Active Galactic Nuclei \cite[e.g.][]{Oh2015}, one may want to constrain the dispersion $\sigma_{\rm broad}$ of the broad emission component, if present, to be significantly larger than that $\sigma_{\rm narrow}$ of the narrow one, to avoid the degeneracy of fitting two similar lines.
-Or one may want to set the constraint $\sigma_{\rm broad}>\sigma_{\rm narrow}+\Delta\sigma$, or as a fractional difference $\sigma_{\rm broad}>f\times\sigma_{\rm narrow}$.
-Or one may want to constrain the velocity of a possible broad emission component not to differ more than a certain value from that of the narrow one $|V_{\rm broad}-V_{\rm narrow}|<\Delta V$.
+For example, when looking for spectra containing both narrow and broad gas emission lines to study Active Galactic Nuclei \cite[AGN, e.g.][]{Oh2015,Fu2023}, to avoid the degeneracy of fitting two similar lines, one may want to constrain the dispersion of the broad emission component, if present, to be significantly larger than that of the narrow one $\sigma_{\rm broad}>\sigma_{\rm narrow}+\Delta\sigma$, or as a fractional difference $\sigma_{\rm broad}>f\times\sigma_{\rm narrow}$.
+Or one may want to constrain the velocity of a possible broad emission component to differ less than a certain value from that of the narrow one $|V_{\rm broad}-V_{\rm narrow}|<\Delta V$.
 Efficiently setting this kind of constraint requires solving a constrained non-linear optimization problem.

 For maximum computational efficiency and accuracy, one should exploit the special problem that \ppxf\ has to solve \citep[sec.~3.4]{Cappellari2017}.
 In particular, the function to minimize $f(\mathbf{x})$ is a sum of squares and the typical constraints are linear.
 The problem to solve can be expressed as